 4/5/6 English & 5th & 6th Grade Religion News

 Welcome to 4th-6th Grade English Language Arts and 5th-6th Grade Religion!

-In fifth grade Religion, students will continue studying the seven Sacraments and the various ways God is worshipped.
-In sixth grade Religion, the students will continue the trimester by studying the Old Testament and how to locate verses in the Bible.
-One of our largest focuses in Religion is giving back to the community, which we are constantly doing with cards and service efforts within the school.
-As Matthew 10:8 states, “Heal the sick, raise the dead, cleanse lepers...
-You received without paying; give without pay.”
-The students have been wonderful in their support of one another, and their community.
-Both grades will continue assisting with the Friday liturgy through the end of May.
+In fifth grade Religion, students will begin the trimester studying the Sacraments and the various ways God is worshipped.
+In sixth grade Religion, the students will begin the trimester by studying the Old Testament, how to locate verses in the Bible, and reviewing/learning traditional Bible stories.
+One of our primary focuses in Religion is giving back to the community, which is done through card/prayer creations along with service efforts within the school.
+Both grades will be assisting with the Friday liturgy throughout the school year.